QwikDev/qwik/packages/qwik/src/server/api.md

 export interface RenderResult {
     // (undocumented)
     isStatic: boolean;
+    // Warning: (ae-forgotten-export) The symbol "QwikManifest" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     manifest?: QwikManifest;
     // (undocumented)
     prefetchResources: PrefetchResource[];
+    // Warning: (ae-forgotten-export) The symbol "SnapshotResult" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     snapshotResult: SnapshotResult | undefined;
     // @internal